On the Computational Complexity of Non-dictatorial Aggregation: Explicitly given Domains

 We now turn to the problem of detecting possibility domains in the non-Boolean framework.

-\begin{theorem} There is a polynomial-time algorithm for solving the following problem: given a set $X$ of feasible evaluations, determine whether or not $X$ is a possibility domain and, if it is, produce a binary non-dictatorial aggregator for $X$ or a ternary non-dictatorial aggregator for $X$. \end{theorem} \begin{proof} In view of Theorem \ref{thm:pd} and Theorem \ref{thm:binary-tract}, it suffices to show that there is a polynomial-time algorithm that, given $X$, detects whether or not $X$ admits a majority aggregator or a minority aggregator, and, if it does, produces such an aggregator.
+\begin{theorem} There is a polynomial-time algorithm for solving the following problem: given a set $X$ of feasible evaluations, determine whether or not $X$ is a possibility domain and, if it is, produce a binary non-dictatorial aggregator, or a ternary majority aggregator or a ternary minority aggregator for $X$. \end{theorem} \textbf{Proof} It is straightforward to check that, by Theorem \ref{thm:pd} and Theorem \ref{thm:binary-tract}, it suffices to show that there is a polynomial-time algorithm that, given $X$, detects whether or not $X$ admits a majority aggregator or a minority aggregator, and, if it does, produces such an aggregator.

-Let $X$ be a set of feasible evaluations, where $ I = \{1, \ldots, m\}$ is the set of issues and $A_j$, $j=1, \ldots, m$, are the sets of the position values.
-We define the {\em disjoint union} $A$ of the sets of position values as
+Let $X$ be a set of feasible evaluations, where $ I = \{1, \ldots, m\}$ is the set of issues and $A$ is the set of the position values.
+We define the {\em disjoint union} $\A$ of the set of position values as:

 We also set

 We will show that we can go back-and-forth between conservative majority or minority polymorphisms for $\tilde{X}$ and majority or minority aggregators for $X$.